Early Alert Referral System

 Act Which Threatens Safety (to self or others); Damage to Property; Death or Serious Illness of a Family Member or Friend; Disruptive Behavior; Harassment; Health Risk; Medical Attention; Mental Health

-Welcome to the University of Kentucky Advising Manual.
-This manual should serve as a guide to the regulations and policies that are relevant to advising at UK as well as offering advising best practices and other information that can be helpful in serving University of Kentucky students.
-Use the links below and the left navigation bar to explore the Manual.
+The University of Kentucky Advising Manual should serve as a guide to the regulations and policies that are relevant to advising at UK as well as offering advising best practices and other information that can be helpful in serving University of Kentucky students.
+The manual can be found on the advisors website, found here.

 The BCTCblue+ Program came into being after a year-long study by a large task force composed of student support staff and faculty from UK and Bluegrass Community and Technical College (BCTC).
 In October 2008, Presidents Todd and Julian signed a Memorandum of Agreement that explains the general principles and policies agreed upon by both institutions.
 This program is designed for new students enrolling in an Associates in Arts (AA) or Associates in Sciences (AS) degree at Bluegrass Community and Technical College.
 Students will be advised by BCTC faculty and the UK transfer advisor housed at BCTC to complete the AA or AS degree from BCTC before transferring full-time to UK.
 Those who earn an AA or AS degree will transfer to UK as General Education certified.